Enrollment and Attendance FAQs

 Per UTVA's charter, the school can have a total enrollment of 2,050 students based on the following allotments:

 Can my child take courses with Utah Virtual Academy part-time while enrolled in another school?

-As part of the Utah Statewide Online Education Program (SOEP), also known as our part-time option, students in grades 7–12 attending a local district school, approved charter school, private school, or homeschool can take up to six tuition-free credit-bearing online courses with UTVA using the Stride K12 curriculum.
+As part of the Utah Statewide Online Education Program (SOEP), also known as our part-time option, students in grades 7–12 attending a local district school, approved charter school, private school, or homeschool can take up to six tuition-free credit-bearing online courses with UTVA using the K12 curriculum.
 See the Part-Time SOEP Courses page for more information.
 Outside of the SOEP, students in grades K–12 must be enrolled full-time with UTVA.

 How do I enroll in the part-time option through the Statewide Online Education Program (SOEP) for grades 7–12?